d12frosted/elpa-mirror/gnu/org-remark-readme.txt

 5 Contributors
 ══════════════

-  New features
+  *New features*

-        EPUB books (nov.el) support would not have been possible without collaboration with @sati-bodhi
+  • EPUB books (nov.el) support would not have been possible without collaboration with @sati-bodhi

-        `echo-text' update from the marginal notes to the source buffer by marty hiatt (@mooseyboots)
+  • `echo-text' update from the marginal notes to the source buffer by marty hiatt (@mooseyboots)

-        Support for websites with `eww-mode' by Vedang Manerikar (@vedang)
+  • Support for websites with `eww-mode' by Vedang Manerikar (@vedang)

-  Bug fixes
+  *Bug fixes*

   @alan-w-255, Nan Jun Jie (@nanjj), @sgati-bodhi

-  Documentation (including README, NEWS, CHANGELOG)
+  *Documentation (including README, NEWS, CHANGELOG)*

   @randomwangran, marty hiatt (@mooseyboots), @jsntn

-  All the comments, issues, and questions on GitHub
+  Thank-you to all the comments, issues, and questions on GitHub!
-  @randomwangran, @karthink, @holtzermann17, @shombando, @magthe,
-  @linwaytin, @rtrppl, @ryanprior, @ericsfraga, @darcamo, @zhewy,
-  @QMeqGR, @Vidianos-Giannitsis, @AtomicNess123, @mooseyboots, @ouboub,
-  @dian-yu-luo, @SylvianHemus, @basaran, @Ypot, @oatmealm, @sati-bodhi

 6 License